rkoeninger/ShenScript/README.md

 Chaining the `then` call is necessary because the environment will be built in `async` mode and `exec` will return a `Promise`.

 For more information refer to the [documentation](https://shenscript.readthedocs.io/en/latest/interop.html).

+### REPL

+Run `npm run repl` to run a command-line REPL.
+It should have the same behavior as the `shen-cl` REPL. `node.` functions will be available.

+Execute `(node.exit)` to exit the REPL.

+Command-line options not yet implemented.